ripe-tech/ripe-sdk/README.md

 ## 7. Plugins

-### Part synchronisation
+### Part synchronization

-If your product has synchronisation rules, where a set of parts must always have the same material and color, you can use the `sync` plugin to have this behaviour automatically.
+If your product has synchronization rules, where a set of parts must always have the same material and color, you can use the `sync` plugin to have this behaviour automatically.
 To do this you need to initialize the `SyncPlugin` which receives the synchronisation rules and add it to the ripe object using the `addPlugin` function.
 When a new part is set, the plugin checks the synchronisation rules and automatically makes the necessary changes to the related parts.

 ```javascript
 ripe.getConfig(function(config) {